pablodiegovs/pablodiegovs.github.io/_posts/2022-05-10-getting-facts-napalm.markdown

     os: huawei_vrp
 ```

-On the python script it's necessary import the followeing libraries, including napalm packages:
+On the python script it's necessary to import the following libraries, including napalm packages:

 ```javascript
 import napalm